Why build an ADU or a Granny Flat in Los Angeles?

 In conclusion, building an ADU can make extra money to homeowners, increase the housing capacity of the city, decrease the homelessness, reduce the housing price and therefore can be a huge step in solving the housing crisis of Los Angeles.

 Check out how much you can earn on your property in Los Angeles here.

 Construction of an ADU

-Since it is clear that how ADUs can be a win for all - homeowners, renters and the city, let’s talk about the cost involved in building an Accessory Dwelling Unit.
+Since it is clear that ADUs can be a big win/win situation for many - homeowners, renters and the city - I may be of further interest to learn a bit about cost involved in building an Accessory Dwelling Unit.

 Construction of ADUs typically cost less than any other housing because they do not involve paying for land or buying major new infrastructure.